Grilled Stuffed Chicken Breasts are an easy recipe that everyone will love. Jalapeño bacon and cheese gives boring chicken breasts a makeover

 This mood shift might not happen often, but when it does it's nice to have a somewhat lighter recipe on hand.

 This recipe will take the boring out of BBQ chicken breast, for sure.

 The grilled stuffed chicken breast is stuffed with bacon, jalapeño and cheese and seasoned with your favorite dry rub

 While the chicken is being grilled, the breasts are brushed with BBQ sauce creating a flavorful glaze over the chicken breasts.

 You might be intimidated by the idea of stuffing a chicken breast.
 Don't be.
 It's very easy to do.
 You'll use a knife to make a pocket inside the breast and then stuff it.

 Begin by creating the pocket within the chicken breast to hold the bacon, jalapeno and cheese.
 The best way to do this is to take a sharp knife (a steak knife is a good size for this) and stick it in the center of the end of the breast.

-If you are cooking on a propane grill the indirect/direct heat set up can be created by turning off one burner (the indirect heat area) and then searing over the turned on burners (direct heat area).
+If you are cooking on a propane grill the indirect/direct heat set up can be created by turning off one burner. (the indirect heat area).
+Then searing over the turned on burners (direct heat area).

 Let the breasts rest for a couple of minutes so the cheese can cool.
 Otherwise the filling will just melt right out.